|Guaranteed ATAR||92 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-- Curtin is the only university in Western Australia which offers an actuarial science course that has been accredited by the Institute of Actuaries Australia, and one of only six universities offering this course in Australia.
+- Curtin is the only university in Western Australia which offers an actuarial science course that has been accredited by the Institute of Actuaries Australia, and one of only seven universities offering this course in Australia.

 - There is a strong demand for actuarial graduates in Perth